CHARTER OF INCORPORATION

 The University of London

-As a constituent college of the University of London the School may prepare and examine students for degrees of the University of London
+As a constituent college of the University of London the School may prepare and examine students for degrees of the University of London.

 3. Unless the context otherwise requires the Interpretation Act 1978, as amended or consolidated from time to time, shall apply to the interpretation of this Our Charter as it applies to the interpretation of an Act of Parliament so, however, that this Our Charter shall always be construed and adjudged in the most favourable and beneficial sense for the best advantage of the School and the promotion of the objects of this Our Charter as well in all Our Courts as elsewhere any non-recital, mis-recital, uncertainty or imperfection herein notwithstanding.

-4. The Governing Body may, by resolution in that behalf, passed at any meeting by a majority of not less than three-quarters of the Members present and voting, add to, amend or repeal this Our Charter and such addition, amendment or repeal shall, when allowed by Us, Our Heirs or Successors in Council, become effectual so that this Our Charter shall thenceforward continue and operate as though it had been originally granted and made accordingly.
+4. The Board of Trustees may, by resolution in that behalf, passed at any meeting by a majority of not less than three-quarters of the Members present and voting, add to, amend or repeal this Our Charter and such addition, amendment or repeal shall, when allowed by Us, Our Heirs or Successors in Council, become effectual so that this Our Charter shall thenceforward continue and operate as though it had been originally granted and made accordingly.
 This provision shall apply to this Our Charter as added to, amended, or repealed in manner aforesaid.